 Dental appliances allow the throat to remain open by affecting the tongue, the jaw, or both, while preventing soft tissue from collapsing into the back of the throat.
 The jaw and tongue are repositioned and stabilized with the use of a dental appliance.
 Dental devices such as an oral mouthpiece are advantageous to users because they are:

-Servicing the Ruston and Monreo LA area, Johnston Dental Care is committed to meeting your needs.
-If you suspect that you or a loved one has obstructive sleep apnea, call Dr. Lamar Johnston today at (318) 255-3280 or email firstname.lastname@example.org.
+Servicing the Ruston and Monroe LA area, Johnston Dental Care is committed to meeting your needs.
+If you suspect that you or a loved one has obstructive sleep apnea, call Dr. Lamar Johnston today at (318) 255-6780 or email [email protected].